123jimin/kle/README.md

 This is all you can do in a `.ksh` chart.
 You need to define commands in a `.kle` script file, then give them to the KLE program.
 The KLE program can be executed like this: `node bin.js in.ksh script.kle out.ksh`.

 When this is executed, `script.kle` will be applied on `in.ksh`, which will create `out.ksh`.
+It is recommended not to include any notes (especially lasers) in `in.ksh`, since parsing `.ksh` files are not yet stable.

 ## How to create a script
 Every command definition begin with a line `; command name-of-command $length $arg1 $arg2 ...`, and end with a line `; end command`.